OUR STAFF . . .

 Michelle is a native of the DFW area.
 She joins the Fort Worth Public Art staff after working as Administrative Director at Galleri Urbane in Dallas and as an Adjunct Professor at colleges across the metroplex.
 She achieved her Master of Fine Arts degree in Drawing and Painting at the University of North Texas after graduating from Louisiana State University with a degree in Studio Art.
 Michelle is also a practicing artist and recently received an artist grant through the Dallas Museum of Art.
 As project manager, she is dedicated to working with community members and artists to bring exciting public art to all areas of Fort Worth.

 A Fort Worth native, Jennifer Conn has worked with private and corporate collectors for over twenty-five years as a collection consultant and exihibition designer.
 In her private practice, she has focused on best conservation methods for collectors and artists and is committed to archival care and education.
 As Collection Manager, her responsibilities include the ongoing maintenance for the Public Art Collection; she supervises all conservation projects.
 Ms. Conn graduated with a BFA in studio art from Texas Christian University.

-Kathleen Forrest joined the Arts Council in 2015 after working at the Crow Collection of Asian Art in membership and marketing.
-She holds a B.A. in Art History from the University of Texas in Arlington, and a minor in studio art.
-As the Public Engagement Coordinator, Kathleen manages outreach and education for the Public Art program, and manages the Pre-qualified list of public artists.
+Originally from Atlanta, Sam Brown joined the Arts Council after working for eight years as the Gallery Manager at William Campbell Contemporary Art.
+She holds a B.A. in Art History from Boston University and has broad exposure to art, having worked at various galleries and arts organizations in Atlanta, Boston, and London.
+As the Community Engagement Manager, Sam oversees outreach and education for the Public Art program, as well as the Pre-qualified list of public artists.